The Best AI Email Client for Teams

 Useful AI for team email looks different:

 Triage.
-An AI agent that can read incoming threads, categorize them, and route them to the right inbox or person.
+An AI agent that can read incoming threads, label them, and route them to the right inbox or person.
 Not a filter based on sender domains: actual content-aware triage.

 Drafting with context.
 Not generic sentence completion, but draft replies that know what your company does, who the customer is, and what the thread history says.